MAGICGrants/getmonero.dev-old/docs/running-node/open-node-tor-onion.md

     Why different P2P ports for clearnet and onion?
 This is a `monerod` requirement.

-!!! warning "Broadcasting bad transactions from your IP"
+{: .warning title="Warning: Broadcasting bad transactions from your IP"}
     As with any public data broadcast or relay service, "bad traffic" or in this case "bad transactions" may appear to originate from your server IP address from an outside observer perspective - even though they really originate from a remote wallet user.
 This is a potential risk you need to keep in mind.

 ## Why run this specific setup?